How to Pass the Insurance Exam | TESTivity License Exam Prep

 Hey, wait a minute...That is not one of the answers!

 You are correct, sir.
-This is a poorly worded question.
+This is a poorly worded question, but it is representative of actual questions on the insurance licensing test.
 You have to go with answer "D"...While it is NOT technically correct, it is the best available answer.
 You may find several questions on the insurance licensing exam where you know more than the guy who wrote the question!

 DON'T SPEND TOO MUCH TIME ON ANY QUESTION